camillehe1992/aws-terraform-examples/rds-mysql-instance/README.md

+# Build MYSQL RDS Instance with Initialization Function

 A terraform project that is used to create a MYSQL RDS instance in AWS, with the Lambda function which is intended for database initialization.

-The AWS resources created in the project includes:
+The AWS resources created in the project include:

 1. A RDS instance with custom parameter group.
-The database secret is managed in Secrets Manager.
+The database secret is managed in Secrets Manager
-2. A Lambda function and CloudWatch Logs group for function logs persistance.
+2. A Lambda function and CloudWatch Logs group for function logs persistance
-3. A Lambda function execution IAM role with appropriate permissions.
+3. A Lambda function execution IAM role with appropriate permissions

 The architecture diagram shows as below.